hulyak/react-tutorial/docs/doc3.md

 ## `useEffect` Cleanup

 `useEffect` comes with a cleanup function that helps unmount the component, we can think of it is like `componentWillUnmount` lifecycle event.
-When we need to clear a subscription or clear setTimeout, we can use cleanup functions.
+When we need to clear a subscription or clear timeout, we can use cleanup functions.
 When we run the code, the code first will clean up the old state, then will run the updated state.
 This can help us to remove unnecessary behavior or prevent memory leaking issues.

 ```javascript
 useEffect(() => {